doffy001/todo-list/app-spec.md

 Removes completed todos when clicked.
 Should be hidden when there are no completed todos.

-### 8. Persistence (Ready to go)
+### 8. Persistence => Done

 Your app should dynamically persist the todos to localStorage.
 If the framework has capabilities for persisting data (e.g. Backbone.sync), use that.
 Otherwise, use vanilla localStorage.
-If possible, use the keys `id`, `title`, `completed` for each item.
+If possible, use the keys `id`, `value`, `isCompleted` for each item.
 Make sure to use this format for the localStorage name: `todos-[framework]`.
 Editing mode should not be persisted.

 ### 9. Routing (Ready to go)